pbedi/nggoals/README.md

 # Your Goals
-This is application to create your goals
+This is an application to create your goals

 Has routing options

 Animation is used

 an eample on how to pass ID in SEO type URL

 Used data service

 Clone the project and use NPM install (You should have latest Angular Cli installed as on 24/12/2017)